 - Morris et al., use the term "zip plot."
 However, statisticians use "ZIP" for the zero-inflated Poisson distribution, so I prefer the term "zipper plot."

 - Morris et al. bin the p-values into 100 centiles and graph the CIs against the centiles.
 This has the advantage of being able to plot the CI's from thousands or millions of simulations in a graph that uses only a few hundred vertical pixels.
 In contrast, I plot the CI's for each fractional rank, which is the rank divided by the number of simulations.
 In the SAS program, I indicate how to compute and use the centiles.
+[EDIT 10JUL2018: Morris wrote to say that they do not bin the p-values.
+They use the same fractional ranks that I do.
+Thanks for the clarification!]

 - Morris et al. plot all the centiles.
 Consequently, the interesting portion of the graph occupies only about 5-10% of the total graph area.
 In contrast, I display only the CIs whose fractional rank is less than some cutoff value, which is 0.2 in this article.
 Thus my zipper plots are a "zoomed in" version of the ones that appear in Morris et al. In the SAS program, you can set the FractionMaxDisplay macro variable to 1.0 to show all the centiles.